 How Escrow Works

-A house is the most expensive purchase most people make in their lifetime.
+For most people, a house is the most expensive purchase they will make in their lifetime.
 Since the purchase is so large, securing funding for your home may take longer than the actual sale.
 The company that manages the funds for the house until closing is called the "escrow company," "escrow agent," or simply "escrow."

-An escrow company or agent is an independent third party that handles aspects of the purchase and related loan transaction.
+An escrow company or agent is an independent third party with a fiduciary duty that handles aspects of the purchase and loan transaction.
 The escrow company will often:

-- Transfer and record the deed of title to the buyer or title company, and
+- Transfer and record the deed of title to the buyer or title company

 The home buyer and seller usually pick an escrow agent while negotiating the purchase agreement.
-They can also draft specific instructions to the escrow agent.
+They can also draft specific instructions for the escrow agent to follow.
 The agent will then collect the buyer's earnest money deposit, along with copies of the purchase agreement and any other paperwork.

 The buyer will then work with a lender to finalize the mortgage.
 That can involve:

-- Comparing the final mortgage offer with the good faith estimate, and
+- Comparing the final mortgage offer with the good faith estimate